-Next, we shall look at how to set up public Internet access with the CLI.
-There are four options for setting up access which are listed below and then described in detail.
+Setting up public Internet access manually using the CLI will now be described.
+There are four options which are listed below.

-Note that for the E10, DHCP is enabled by default on the WAN interface so that usually method B is used.
-The other methods are included here in case they are needed.

-A. Static - manual configuration.
+- A. Static manual configuration.

-B. DHCP - automatic configuration.
+- B. DHCP automatic configuration.

-C. PPPoE setup.
+- C. PPPoE setup.

-D. PPTP setup.
+- D. PPTP setup.

-The individual manual steps to configure these connection alternatives with the CLI are discussed next.
+The steps to configure these Internet connection alternatives with the CLI are discussed next.